pluralsight/PS-AutoLab-Env/README.md

 ### Upgrading from v4.x

-Please read [this update document](update-v5.md) for more information on the steps to follow to update this module from version 4.x to 5.x
+Please read [this document](update-v5.md) for more information on the steps to follow to update this module from version `4.x` to `5.x`

 ### Note for VMware Users